Projects

 Fiscal Host Program

-The Public Goods Foundation acts as a fiscal host for select projects.
+The Public Goods Foundation acts as a fiscal host for qualified projects.
 Apply on Open Collective to get started.

 Apply on Open Collective →